j-rilling/SDCND_PID_Controller/README.md

 The PID controller is a very strong tool used to control many processes.
 It works very well on controlling temperature, flow or liquid level, since these processes are more simple because mostly they do not depend on other variables.
 In the case of this system, as said before, the position and speed processes are strongly coopled, making it very difficult to control with PID controllers, also the curves of the street are disturbances that make the controlling process even more difficult.

-For the control of this process a more advanced technique like [model predictive controller](https://en.wikipedia.org/wiki/Model_predictive_control) , [fuzzy logic controller](https://en.wikipedia.org/wiki/Fuzzy_control_system)  or even a neural network like on the [project 4 (Behavioral cloning) ](https://github.com/j-rilling/SDCND_Behavioral_Cloning) will work better.
+For the control of this process a more advanced technique like [model predictive controller](https://en.wikipedia.org/wiki/Model_predictive_control) , [fuzzy logic controller](https://en.wikipedia.org/wiki/Fuzzy_control_system)  or even a neural network like on the [project 4 (Behavioral cloning) ](https://github.com/j-rilling/SDCND_Behavioral_Cloning) would work better.

 ### How to use
 The software is already compiled in this repository in the folder "build", but here is explained how it can be compiled again: